chrisfrohmaier/California/README.md

 Have a coulmn which states the distance to the nearest candidate and then we can specify later to be `<=1` when querying for efficiencies?

 or both!

+####Info on matched candidate.

+Is it worth having an additional column in this table that states which candidate it was matched to?
+- Does each candidate have a unique ID?
+	- If so, then just have an `ID of Match` column
+		- If not matched, have Null or equivalent or
+- Do we want many more columns in this table with the matched candidate info?